 Check out our topic on the Immune system if you want to know more.

 looks and feels like

-- The pain travels along that nerve.
-Although the virus is in the spinal part of the nerve, the pain is felt as if it is on the skin.
-It is only on one side and often it affects the nerves to the chest, tummy, leg or face.
-It comes in one place only, not over the whole body like chicken pox.
+- This causes a really bad pain in the area of skin that the nerve go to.
+Although the virus is in the spinal part of the nerve, the pain is felt as if it is in the skin.
+The pain is only on one side of the body and often it affects the nerves to the chest, tummy, leg or face.
+It comes in one patch only, not over the whole body like chicken pox.

-- A few days later, spots like chicken pox spots break out on the skin following the pathway of the nerve.
-The spots are only in the area that the nerve goes to, and can be in a band from the back around one side only to the tummy (or outer side of the leg, or one side of the face).
+- A few days later, spots like chicken pox spots, break out on the skin along the pathway of the nerve.
+The spots are only in the area that the nerve goes to, and can be in a band from the back around one side only to the chest or tummy or outer side of the leg, or one side of the face.

 - These spots turn into watery blisters and then start to dry up (the spots look like chicken pox spots and heal the same way).

-- The pain of shingles can be a tingling feeling, or can be really very painful for a long time, even after the spots are gone.
+- The pain of shingles can be a tingling feeling, or can be really very painful for a long time, long after the spots are gone.

-If someone develops pain in a band around the body that could be shingles, and goes to the doctor straight away, then there is an anti-viral medicine that can help make it a short illness.
-The medicine only works if you start taking it as soon as possible after the rash appears.
+If someone develops pain and spots in a band around the body that could be shingles, and goes to the doctor straight away, then there is an anti-viral medicine that can help make it a short illness.
+The medicine only works if you start taking it as soon after the rash appears.